meatcircuz/meatcircuz/README.md

 I hangout wherever, I usually try to avoid massively crowded spots

 feel free to interact, sit, cuddle, or whatever else !
-I'm shy but i love to int with ppl
+I'm shy but i love to int with ppl. always c+h UNLESS my skins say otherwise, OTHER THAN THAT I LOVE CUDS !

 ​ ˚ ༘♡ ⋆｡˚